ploomber/doc/doc/user-guide/cli.md

 ## Configure an existing project

-If you want to deploy an existing project, run the `init` command with the `--from-existing` flag:
+If you want to deploy an existing project, run the `init` command with the `--from-existing` flag to download this one:

 ```sh
 ploomber-cloud init --from-existing